HajjSalad/ElevatorControlSystem/README.md

-# ElevatorControlSystem
+# Elevator Control System
 Overview

+This project simulates a 4-floor elevator control system.

+# Approach 1
-This project simulates a 4-floor elevator control system through a console-based interface.
-The system operates with a simple queue data structure to manage floor requests in a First-In-First-Out (FIFO) order.
+Use a simple queue data structure to manage floor requests in a First-In-First-Out (FIFO) order.

 Assumptions